zoecournia/FEPrepare/README.md

 `vmd -dispdev text -e vmd_prepare_ligand_after_gui_autopsf > vmd_log.txt`

-j) This script generated the necessary ionized_fep files for the simulation.
+j) `fep.py` generated the necessary ionized_fep files for the simulation.

-`python fep.py path/to/complex/ionized.fep path/to/solvent/ionized.fep path/to/complex/ionized.pdb path/to/solvent/ionized.pdb`

-k) This script returns the coordinates of the center of the box.
+k) `min-max.py` returns the coordinates of the center of the box.

-`min-max.py complex/vmd_log.txt solvent/vmd_log.txt`